ShindQQ/ShoShoppers/README.md

 # Sho?Shoppers! https://shoshoppers.works <br />
 Backend on ASP.NET with Ef Core <br />
-Frontend with HTML, Css, React, Js and tailwind
+Frontend with HTML, Css, React, Js and tailwind <br />
-ALso were used Docker and Jenkins
+Also were used Docker and Jenkins